jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-configuration-file.md

 }
 ```

-1. The `@Validate` annotation marks a method defined within a step to be invoked prior to template execution.
+1. The `@Validate` annotation marks a method defined within a step to be invoked before template execution.
 2. This example defines a `call()` method, but the method name can be any valid Groovy method name.
 3. Here, a Groovy if statement is used to validate that the `threshold` parameter fall within a certain range.
-4. If the `threshold` variable does not meet the criteria, the Jenkins pipeline `error` step is used to fail the build.
+4. If the `threshold` variable doesn't meet the criteria, the Jenkins pipeline `error` step is used to fail the build.
 The `warning` step could also be used if the pipeline user should be notified but the build should continue.

 This approach allows library developers to use Groovy to validate arbitrarily complex library parameter constraints.
 The method annotated with `@Validate` can be in its own step file or added as an additional method within an existing step file.